stocksmith/ml-research/README.md

 **datasets/**

-The collection of datasets are we are using for reference.
+The collection of datasets we are using for sample analysis.

 **r-analysis/**